webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Specialized-Throwing.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
 ---

 ## Specialized Throwing
 You are specialized in attacks with all weapons that you throw.
 Enabler.